 Also think about the help you might need with your dental implants after your surgery.
 Even if your dental implants in Philippines were placed cheaply and quickly, when you’re back home in Burwood, you will need someone to assist you with maintenance and dental hygiene.
 If your dental practitioner can’t get parts, doesn’t know the brand of implant, or can’t access your medical history, this is going to be very difficult.

-If you’d like to find out more about the cost of dental implants and how we can support you through the process, it’s time to contact our practice: (02) 9051 0600.
+If you’d like to find out more about the cost of dental implants and how we can support you through the process, it’s time to book a consultation at your local dental clinic: (02) 9051 0600.